team task management app

 Users can inteact with TeamPot also from GMail user interface, sending out ‘To-Do emails’ and managing tasks directly from GMail thanks to the TeamPot Chrome extension.

 Each user activity on projects is recorded, so you can leverage the compute power of BigQuery to produce meaningful reports that will help to measure projects performance and take actions.

 Google Cloud Platform

 TeamPot is built entirely on Google AppEngine, the PaaS layer of Google Cloud Platform.
 This design choice enables TeamPot to leverage Google infrastructure and computational power to ensure maximum reliability, scalability and security.

-rapid prototyping: from the idea to the open source release
+rapid prototyping: from the idea to the product

-From an engineering point of view, the Design pahse was really exciting: architecture and UML diagrams, technology decisions, design document, product document, privacy design document and UI mockups.
-We tried to use as many state-of-the art patterns, frameworks and services as possibile, following healthy software engineering design practices.
+We tried to use as many state-of-the-art patterns, frameworks and services as possibile, following healthy software engineering design practices.

 Finally, in mid January 2015, an alpha version of TeamPot has been released to Googlers, Google partners and the GAUG community, for testing purposes.
-More than 50 users tested the app on a test Google Apps domain giving useful feedback about implemented (and unimplemented) features, and helping a lot in bugfixing activities.
+More than 50 users tested the app on a test G Suite domain giving useful feedback about implemented (and unimplemented) features, and helping a lot in bugfixing activities.

 Who made TeamPot?

 TeamPot has been developed thanks to the commitment of many people coming from different contexts: friends, collegues, companies, ...